treehuggeriv/archive/README.md

 ## Perspective
 - Remember, everyone has their fair share of problems (e.g., distrust of partners for the wealthy) Grass is always greener on the other side
-- Uncertainty is a built-in part of life, need to learn how to take it easy and have fun despite this uncertainty; this is the essence of "being fun"
+- Uncertainty is a built-in part of life, need to learn how to take it easy and have fun despite this uncertainty; this is the essence of 'being fun'
   - Hence, have to take yourself less seriously and not get bitter when things don't work out
   - Still need to know how to get serious when you need to (e.g., for work) but should be able to relax during off times
 - Go live in a country (e.g., India, China) for a while in an intimate community to see that they can exhibit all the same characteristics as other nationalities